croner-i-web/progression-framework/frameworks/engineering/mobile.md

         criteria:
           - "Accepts feedback graciously"
           - "Gives feedback to peers when asked"
+          - "Contributes to Android or iOS chat channels"
         exampleCriteria:
           - criteria: "Provides helpful and actionable feedback in code reviews in an empathetic manner"
             examples: